-Stonehenge was used for pre-Christian religious ceremonies until Iron Age – afterwards, there seem to be no ceremonial activities or they continued on a low scale.
+Stonehenge was used for pre-Christian religious ceremonies until Iron Age – afterward, there seem to be no ceremonial activities or they continued on a low scale.
 The monument itself though has been well known since then in all times.

 Preservation and modern worship

-The name “Stonehenge” is comparatively modern invention and most likely originates from “hanging stone” thus describing the stone lintels placed on standing stones.
+The name “Stonehenge” is a comparatively modern invention and most likely originates from “hanging stone” thus describing the stone lintels placed on standing stones.

 In written sources this amazing megalith has been mentioned already in the 11th century.
 This impressive, enigmatic monument became a silent "heroe" of many drawings and other artworks of the Age of Enlightenment and later times.

-The land around the Stonehenge was donated to the state in 1918.
-Since the 1920s there started deliberate policy to turn the area around this prehistoric site first into agricultural land and more recently – into open grassland.
+The land around Stonehenge was donated to the state in 1918.
+Since the 1920s there started a deliberate policy to turn the area around this prehistoric site first into agricultural land and more recently – into open grassland.

 Since the early 20th century the site is used for Neopagan rituals.
 Gradually this evolved into mass events – free festivals suddenly stopped by violent police interference in 1985.
 Since 1999 there again are allowed Neopagan rituals.

 For longer time stones were available to the public what led to severe soil erosion.
 Since 1977 the access for the general public is closed.
 People can access the stones (but not touch them) in solstices and equinoxes.

 Purpose of Stonehenge

 Stonehenge is built by people who have not left written records.
 Thus there is plenty of room for theories about the purpose and construction technologies of this impressive stone structure.

-Very often these theories pay much tribute on purported mysteries of this megalith and disregard true unsolved riddles (which are less interesting for sensationalists).
-Thus – much fuss still is made about the handling of the 50 tons heavy stones – although there were developed suitable technologies in Neolithic period for such works.
+Very often these theories pay much tribute to purported mysteries of this megalith and disregard true unsolved riddles (which are less interesting for sensationalists).
+Thus – much fuss still is made about the handling of the 50 tons heavy stones – although there were developed suitable technologies in the Neolithic period for such works.